Shians/fastq-demultiplex/README.md

 # Paired end FASTQ demultiplexing

 Demultiplex paired end reads by fixed position barcodes.
-This library requires C++14.
+This library requires C++17.
 This software is work in progress.

 ## Installation

+This software uses the `<experimental/filsystem>` header for filesystem operations.
+This requires up-to-date versions of the C++ compiler to function correctly.
+This software has successfully compiled on:

+* GCC 6.3.0

 To compile the program: